 Evening at our first camp along the Marsh Fork.
 Photo Aaron Lang.

-The quintessential trip for an adventure seeking naturalist, the Marsh Fork/Canning River is a true wilderness experience in a remote, wild and rugged corner of Alaska.
 We begin this adventure high in the mountains on the scenic Marsh Fork of the Canning River.
 Floating northeast through the mountains, we paddle our way to the confluence with the main stem of the Canning River six or seven days later where the landscape begins to expand and the vistas widen.
 The Canning River skirts the western boundary of the Arctic National Wildlife Refuge (ANWR), weaving between the Philip Smith, Franklin, Shublik and Sadlerochit Mountains on its way north to the Arctic Ocean.
 As we wind our way through the foothills, we gradually leave the mountains behind and enter the coastal plain, one of the ecologically richest areas of the Refuge.
 Just twenty miles short of the Arctic Ocean, at the top of the huge Canning River delta, our journey comes to an end.

 Our course travels about 90 miles of river in 12 days.
 Most of the river is considered Class I and II, with a several mile stretch of Class III whitewater early in the trip.
 On a typical trip our schedule allows for three to four lay-over days, where we spend two nights at the same camp and take a day-hike on the day between.